SamuelEl09/Python-CRUD/example_readme.md

-## Python CRUD Application for Inventory Management
+## Python CRUD Application for Inventory Management in Electronic Store

 A comprehensive Python application for managing inventory data with Create, Read, Update, and Delete (CRUD) operations.

 ## Business Understanding

-This project caters to businesses in various sectors (e.g., retail, manufacturing) by providing a streamlined solution for managing product inventory.
+This project caters to businesses in Electronic Store by providing a streamlined solution for managing product inventory.
 Efficient inventory management ensures product availability, minimizes stockouts and overstocking, and optimizes ordering processes.

 **Benefits:**